Hare Krishna Konar: Six years in Cellular jail (1932–1938)

-After being released from jail in 1938 he met with M. N. Roy (Founder of CPI), Muzaffar Ahmed (Prominent member of CPI from Bengal), Abdul Halim (Member of CPI from Bengal), Bankim Mukherjee and Bhupendranath Datta, whom konar has previously met before arresting in 1932 and after releasing he again met with them and earned the membership of the Communist Party of India (CPI) and from that year Hare Krishna Konar's Communist movement and path through the Anti-capitalism and Anti-imperialism starts.
-So, legally comrade konar earned the Communist Party of India's membership in 1938 but he was involved or get influence with the ideology of Communism and Marxism-Leninsim since the middle of the 1930s.
+After being released from jail in 1938, he met with Muzaffar Ahmed, Abdul Halim, Bankim Mukherjee, and Bhupendranath Datta, with whom Konar worked before being imprisoned in 1932.
+After his release, he met with them again and became a member of the Communist Party of India, as well as being involved in mainstream Indian politics.
+From that year on, Konar's Communist movement and path of anti-capitalism and struggle for the rights of workers, peasants, and hardworking people began.

-In Communist movement (1938–1974)
+Communist movement (1938–1974)

-He first worked among the workers in Calcutta and Howrah.
+He first worked among the workers and trade unionists in Calcutta and Howrah.
 After some months Comrade Benoy Chowdhury took him to Bardhaman district and he started working in the kisan (farmers) movement.
 In 1939, he participated in the Canal Tax protest in Bardhaman district.
 In 1940 he was banned by the British Government from entering Asansol, Burnpur area and later on from Bardhaman district.
 But he still worked from underground in Bardhaman, and he was once arrested for few months.